-Depreciation, amortization and accretion expense for the first quarter of 2022 increased a combined \$28 million when compared to the first quarter of 2021 primarily due to the addition of assets attributable to the Navitas Midstream acquisition, which accounted for \$13 million of the quarter-to-quarter increase.
-The remainder of the quarter-to-quarter increase is due to assets placed into full or limited service since the first quarter of 2021 (the Gillis Lateral natural gas pipeline and the Baymark ethylene pipeline) and major maintenance activities accounted for under the deferral method.
+Depreciation, amortization and accretion expense for the three and nine months ended September 30, 2022 increased a combined \$25 million and \$90 million, respectively, when compared to the same periods in 2021.
+The addition of assets attributable to the Navitas Midstream acquisition accounted for \$25 million of the quarter-to-quarter increase and \$61 million of the period-to-period increase.
+The remainder of the quarter-to-quarter and period-to-period increases are due to assets placed into full or limited service since the end of the respective periods in 2021 (the Gillis Lateral natural gas pipeline and the Baymark ethylene pipeline) and major maintenance activities accounted for under the deferral method.